LexSwed/fluent-translate/README.md

 - `packages/extension/src/popup` is the central UI, holding all the visuals.
 - `packages/extension/src/background` is the "BE" logic that makes API requests for translations and adds successfully translated text to the sync storage (aka `Memory`).
 - `packages/extension/src/content` is the content script that is using some of the `popup` visuals, state and `React` context to show the translation on page in a dialog window.
 It is installed as a `Web Component` to not leak the styles.
-- `packages/www/` is a `Next.js` website for Edge Translate deployed on Vercel.
+- `packages/www/` is a `Next.js` website for Fluent Translate deployed on Vercel.
 It's prety static and could use `Remix` (is it still a thing?), but it's already fast enough and Vercel integration is just great.
 The website renders the extension using `env` variable teling the source code if the bundler is for the browser environment (`Next.js`) or extension, hence avoid using Web Extension API.
 Ideally, `popup` could live in the `shared` folder, using dependency injection for browser/WebExtension API, but the world isn't ideal, and so isn't the extension.
 - `packages/www/src/pages/api/_middleware` is a Worker running on the edge using [Vercel Edge Functions](https://vercel.com/docs/concepts/functions/edge-functions).
 It is super fast and does the job being a middleware between extension UI and Google Translate.
 - `packages/shared` is a place for shared utils between the extension and the website (although so far not really)